rubensayshi/gw2spidy/README.md

 ### listings.json
 A request to **/ws/listings.json?id=<item-id>** gives back all the buy and sell listings for a single item.
-Atm I grab the lowest and don't even store the other except summing up their total quantity, this is because I'm not using the other listings and the database is getting to big to just carelessly store them.
+Atm I grab the lowest and don't even store the other except summing up their total quantity, this is because I'm not using the other listings and the database is getting too big to just carelessly store them.

 This method is always the most accurate and guaranteed to work because it's what the game relies on heavily.